verrazzano/docs/content/en/docs/networking/_index.md

 third party products.
 Collectively, these components are called the Verrazzano system components.
 In addition, after Verrazzano is installed, a Verrazzano instance can include applications deployed by the user.
-Applications can also be referred to as components, not to be confused with OAM `Components`.
+Applications can also be referred to as components, not to be confused with OAM Components.

 All of the system components and applications use the network to some degree.
 Verrazzano configures networking to provide network security and traffic management.
 Network